0xcert/framework/docs/guide/value-management.md

 A value is a representation of a cryptocurrency.
 It is compliant with the [ERC-20](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md) standard for fungible tokens on the Ethereum blockchain.
 If you would like to operate with ZXC tokens, you would encapsulate that as a value.

 When we talk about currency, we talk about value.
-A value is stored in the structure of a storage called Value Ledger.
-A Value ledger on the Ethereum blockchain represents a smart contract that complies with the ERC-20 standard.
+A value is stored in the structure of a storage called a Value Ledger.
+A Value Ledger on the Ethereum blockchain represents a smart contract that complies with the ERC-20 standard.
 The 0xcert Framework follows this standard and adds some additional functions visible in the [API](/api/core.html) section.

 ::: card Learn by example
 Click [here](https://stackblitz.com/edit/value-management-example) to check the live example for this section.